Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ---

 - **📅 Seasonal Sales Trends:**
-A clear seasonal pattern is observed, with December emerging as the month with the highest sales, whereas February consistently records the lowest sales volume.
+There is an apparent seasonality to the sales and the highest sales are recorded in the month of December, with lowest sales turnover in the month of February.

 ---

 - **💰 Monthly Profit Variation:**
-Profit trends mirror overall sales in some months.
-December generates the highest profit, while April records the lowest overall profit.
+Every month, profit patterns reflect the general sales.
+The peak profit is December and the minimum overall profit is recorded in April.

 ---

 - **📦 Top Product Sub-Categories:**
-The leading contributors to overall sales are Phones **(24%)**, Chairs **(22%)**, and Binders **(21%)**, highlighting the most profitable product areas.
+The most profitable product categories include Phones (24%), Chairs (22%), and Binders (21) as the top product sub-categories in terms of overall sales.

 ---

 - **🏆 Top Customers Visualization:**
-A visual graph effectively highlights the top five customers, displaying their key information and relative contribution to overall sales.
+The top five customers are also identified, highlighting their key information and their proportional contribution to overall sales.

 ---

-✨ Slicers for year and payment method are added to view category-wise performance for specific selections.
+✨ Year and payment method slicers are also added to see the category performance of specific selections.

   #### 📊 Insights for 2020 (using slicer filters)
 <p align="center">